Ladder99/ladder99/setups/ccs-pa/README.md

 # ccs-pa setup

-This setup is for a single CCS print & apply machine.
+This setup is for a CCS print & apply machine.